 AppMon gives you insight into behavior of your application.
 That includes user experience, allowing you to see how your application performs from the user's point of view.
 In order to achieve it, you have to capture some information on the user side.
 The ability to capture data on the user's side means that you are able to capture user's personal information.

 Many countries protect personal information by law.
 You can still capture it under certain conditions.
 See the Privacy regulation section to learn which data should be considered as private and the User Experience Management section to learn how AppMon captures such data, and how can you fulfill privacy regulations.

-Application Performance Management (APM) solutions are designed to capture and retain transaction data that typically contains personal information, such as Social Security numbers and credit card information.
-APM solutions handles this data carefully and does not inhibit your company's compliance with industry regulations.
+Application Performance Management (APM) solutions are designed to capture and retain transaction data that typically contains personal information, such as Social Security Numbers and credit card information.
+APM solutions handle this data carefully and do not inhibit your company's compliance with industry regulations.
 For this reason, you should consider APM products and practices within the context of your organization's security and risk management practices.